hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth0-jwt.rst

 https://hasura.io/jwt-config.

 The generated config can be used in env ``HASURA_GRAPHQL_JWT_SECRET`` or ``--jwt-secret`` flag.
-The config generated from this page can be directly pasted in ``yaml`` files and command line arguments as it takes care of escaping new lines.
+The config generated from this page can be directly pasted in ``yaml`` files and command-line arguments as it takes care of escaping new lines.

 .. thumbnail:: ../../../../img/graphql/manual/auth/jwt-config-generated.png